imagekitio/docs-keep-a-changelog/api-reference/media-api/list-and-search-files.md

 ### Custom metadata based search

-List all files that belong to the `clothing` or `accessories` categories by using a custom metadata field called `category`.
+List all files belonging to the `clothing` or `accessories` categories using a custom metadata field called `category`.
 The [custom metadata schema](../custom-metadata-fields-api/create-custom-metadata-field.md) for this field must have been defined first.

 `"customMetadata.category IN ["clothing", "accessories"]"`